Czaki/PartSeg_bioimageio/tutorials/train_model.md

 # Disclaimer

-This tutorial shows how to train your model using pubilicy availabe infrastructure based on google colab environment.
-Tutorial for using computational services is placed in `train_model_server.md`
+In this tutorial we shows how to improve data labeling using deep learning on PartSeg output.
+In this version we train the model using pubilicy availabe infrastructure based on google colab environment.
+Another version on how to use local computational services is placed in `train_model_server.md`